mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

 Edge Preserving Filter
     The edge preserving filter tries to preserve edges without getting artifacts like 'rings'.
 Gaborish filter
-    Whether or not to instruct the decoder to apply a Garbor-like Filter, which can help emphasize important contrasts that would otherwise be lost during encoding, in other words, a sharpening filter.
+    Whether or not to apply a Gabor-like sharpening filter, which can help emphasize important contrasts that would otherwise be lost during encoding.

     - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
     - Enabled -- Always use this regardless :guilabel:`Tradeoff`.
     - Disabled -- Never use this regardless :guilabel:`Tradeoff`.

 Modular encoding
-    Not to be confused with *Modular Mode* which is the lossless compression method, Modular encoding instead splits the image into smaller chunks, allowing for multi-treaded encoding, as well as per-chunk optimization.
-This option allows you to choose whether it should do so with the lossy :guilabel:`VarDCT` method, the lossless :guilabel:`Modular Mode`, or let the encoder choose.
+    Unlike *Modular Mode*, which is the lossless compression method, Modular encoding instead splits the image into smaller chunks, allowing for multi-threaded encoding, as well as per-chunk optimization.
+This option allows you to choose whether the encoder should do so with the lossy :guilabel:`VarDCT` method, the lossless :guilabel:`Modular Mode`, or by letting the encoder itself choose.
 Keep color of invisible pixels
     Whether to keep the color values when a pixel is fully transparent or whether to abstract them away as if they were transparent black.

     - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
-    - Enabled -- Always use this regardless :guilabel:`Tradeoff`.
+    - Enabled -- Always use this regardless of :guilabel:`Tradeoff`.
-    - Disabled -- Never use this regardless :guilabel:`Tradeoff`.
+    - Disabled -- Never use this regardless of :guilabel:`Tradeoff`.

 Group order
     How the groups are stored in :guilabel:`Modular encoding`.
 This is important for partially downloaded images and images using :guilabel:`Progressive Encoding`.